-Measures announced today by the Premier of South Australia will help to restore security of supply in South Australia and consumer confidence in the energy market Energy Consumers Australia said today.
+The new South Australian energy plan, announced today by the Premier will help to restore security of supply in South Australia and consumer confidence in the energy market Energy Consumers Australia said today.

 “Consumers have had to contend with a series of costly and disruptive power outages this summer and the South Australian energy plan promises to deliver greater security and better outcomes on prices for consumers.